freehci/.github/profile/README.md

 ## Goals

 Our goal is to enable users to set up hyper-converged infrastructure (HCI) without prior knowledge of how to do so.
 FreeHCI leverages existing technologies to keep hardware up-to-date and will inform you of the supported technologies for your hardware.
-For vSphere, we rely on VMware's own HCL lists.Free HCI offers support for industry standards such as Redfish, SSH, REST, IPMI.
-In addition, it supports integration with market leaders such as VMware vSphere, Microsoft Azure, Amazon AWS, oVirt, Open Stack, and more.
-The project aims to offer a platform-independent HCI solution, and then integrate with the aforementioned market leaders.
+For vSphere, we rely on VMware's own HCL lists.

 ## Getting Started